 |---|---|

-| Weekend DIY Projects | You can quickly trim brackets, cut sheet metal or make quick repairs without hauling a big machine around. |
+| Weekend DIY Projects | Quickly trim brackets, cut sheet metal, or make repairs without hauling a big machine around. |

-| On-site Job Work | Its light weight and shoulder strap make it easy to move between jobs while still delivering enough power for common site cuts. |
+| On-site Job Work | Light weight and shoulder strap make it easy to move between jobs while delivering enough power for common site cuts. |

-| Automotive Repairs | Dual-voltage capability means you can run it from a household 110V outlet for small tasks or switch to 220V for thicker panels. |
+| Automotive Repairs | Dual-voltage lets you run it from a household 110V outlet for small tasks or switch to 220V for thicker panels. |

-| Small Fabrication Runs | Post-flow cooling and adjustable torch modes help extend consumables during repetitive cuts, so you spend less time changing parts. |
+| Small Fabrication Runs | Post-flow cooling and adjustable torch modes extend consumables during repetitive cuts, so you spend less time changing parts. |

 Ease Of Use